-“Now may the God of peace Himself sanctify you entirely; and may your spirit, and soul, and body be preserved complete, without blame at the coming of our Lord, Jesus Christ.
+“Now may the God of peace Himself sanctify you entirely, and may your spirit, and soul, and body be preserved complete, without blame at the coming of our Lord, Jesus Christ.
 Faithful is He who calls you, and He will also bring it to pass.”
-(I Thessolonians 5:23-24)
+(I Thessalonians 5:23-24)

 As expressed in our Philosophy: “Prayer is essential to this Christian institution, and we solicit the prayers of all who are involved with its Mission so that the unity of the Spirit and the peace of the Lord will be manifest in all our activities.”
 The teachers’ dedication to the Christian faith shines through in their everyday activities.
 Coaches take the time to have team devotions, to share prayer requests, and to lead team prayer.
 A solid and mature commitment to faith in Christ is required of all teachers, administrators, and support personnel at Veritas Christian Academy.
-Our teachers and staff evidence a love for the Lord and attitude of grace towards our students.
-Students are treated with respect and loving, firm discipline.
+Our teachers and staff evidence love for the Lord and attitude of grace towards our students.
+Students are treated with respect and love.

 The VCA House